 Roy received his MBA from the Stanford Graduate School of Business and graduated with honors from Harvard College.
 Outside of work he serves as a board member and angel investor for venture-funded startups, an advisor to Fortune 100 companies.

-Discover a highly effective process-oriented approach to innovation that can shorten the distance between idea generation to implementation in your health care organization.
+Discover a highly effective, process-oriented approach to innovation that can shorten the distance between idea generation and implementation in your health care organization.